chrisreade/PenroseKiteDart/README.md

 For documentation/description of version 0.1 see
 https://readerunner.wordpress.com/2021/03/20/diagrams-for-penrose-tiles/

-For just displaying tilings plus inflate/decompose you need TilePiece, TileLIb (and possibly TileFigExamples) and a version of Main that only imports what you need.
+For just displaying tilings plus inflate/decompose you need TileLib, HalfTile (and possibly TileFigExamples) and a version of Main that only imports what you need.

 Version 0.2 adds experimental Tgraphs

 Tgraphs are for graph representations
-In TilePiece constructors are polymorphic (with previous vector based components a special case) GraphDecompose implemented as a Tgraph version of (vector) decompose Plus experimental Tgraph ops to compose/force
+In HalfTile constructors are polymorphic (with previous vector based components a special case) GraphDecompose implemented as a Tgraph version of (vector) decompose Plus experimental Tgraph ops to compose/force